Betterment/delayed/README.md

 object.delay(:queue => 'high_priority', priority: 0).method
 ```

+You can start processes to only work certain queues with the `queue` and `queues`
+options defined below.
+Processes started without specifying a queue will run jobs
+from **any** queue.
+To effectively have a process that runs jobs where a queue is not
+specified, set a default queue name with `Delayed::Worker.default_queue_name` and
+have the processes run that queue.

 Running Jobs
 ============
 `script/delayed_job` can be used to manage a background process which will